The Endless Easter

 I was also a minister of the Gospel.

-Although I enjoyed surfing and still have many fond memories of that life, I knew that when I gave my life to Jesus my surfing days were over.
-I have been a street evangelist for thirty-six years and for the past three years I have carried a 60-pound, ten-foot cross throughout California cities.
-When I accepted Jesus as my Savior I gave up the long board for the long cross and the endless summer for the endless Easter!
-Surf and turf life for resurrection life.
-Temporal life for eternal life.
+Although I enjoyed surfing and still have many fond memories of that life, I knew that when I gave my life to Jesus my surfing days were over–at least for the time being.
+I have now been a street evangelist for thirty-eight years, and for the past five years I have carried a 60-pound, ten-foot cross throughout California cities.

 Don’t get me wrong.
 There isn’t anything wrong with surfing.
 I’m just too busy leading people to Jesus.
 Where I once couldn’t contain my joy and had to talk people into surfing, I now can’t contain the joy in my life about Jesus Christ and what He did for this man who was nicknamed Moon by other inmates because I loved to surf at night as well.
 Cowabunga has now become Hallelujah.
 My ocean is now the streets of California.
-And this forgiven sinner now chases the Endless Easter, which is day to day victory and eternal life in Christ, all because of Jesus’ resurrection!
+And this forgiven sinner now chases the Endless Easter, which is day to day victory over sin, self and Satan and eternal life in Christ, all because of Jesus’ resurrection!